Innocent Sita !

 Gossip is one thing people love the most.
 Gossip is the killer of any utopia.
 Rama-Rajya, the utopia of Hindu scriptures, was seriously flawed because just as the people enjoyed the perfect rule, its perfect ruler led a hollow life.
 Without the love of his life, Rama was incomplete and unhappy.

 Rama found that once doubt found a foothold in the mind of his subjects, it was impossible to dislodge it.
-No amount of Agni-sanas could remove this doubt, as doubt, by its very nature, is founded on feelings and not on facts.
-No amounts of proofs, given by the very Gods, could remove the doubts.
+No amount of Agni-pariksha could remove this doubt, as doubt, by its very nature, is founded on feelings and not facts.
+No amounts of proofs, given by the very Gods, can remove doubts.
 Doubt fractures the very foundation of faith and once faith is gone, all the rest is useless.

 Rama knew this.